 Cranium, if you want to show off your intellectual prowess (it’s hanged not hung #YoureWelcome)

-Regardless of what you’re personally into, there is definitely a more adult way to spend your weekend than hanging out outside the club with Jake, the hot jobless musician who’s car is missing the left-side window because he locked his keys in his car and figured the best way to get them out was to smash it with a crowbar instead of calling a tow truck.
+Regardless of what you’re personally into, there is definitely a more adult way to spend your weekend.
+Skip hanging out outside the club with Jake, the hot jobless musician who’s car is missing the left-side window because he locked his keys in his car and figured the best way to get them out was to smash it with a crowbar instead of calling a tow truck.

 Happy weekend adulting!